Flores Yacht Charter Guide

 Flores NewsSee All

 The 40m/130ft sailing yacht ‘Mutiara Laut’ is offering a special all-inclusive rate of $75,000 for a 10-night charter on specific dates in August and September.
-Available in Indonesia, she will be cruising between ...Read More
+Available in Indonesia, she will be cruising between the exotic islands of Bali and Komodo.Read More

 The 31m/102ft sailing yacht ALEXA is a one-cabin ...phinisi offering romantic adventures for two in the magnificent archip...fering romantic adventures for two in the magnificent archipelago of I...